Recurate Annotator — Chrome Extension Architecture¶

 │ │ ├── sidepanel.css # Global layout, typography

-│ │ └── annotations.css # Highlight/strikethrough visual treatment
+│ │ └── annotations.css # Annotation visual treatment (highlight, strikethrough, deeper, verify)

 │ │